Information for Students

 - Student travel awards up to $500.
 Applications will be accepted on a rolling schedule.
 To apply, please complete this form.

 - Internship placement.
 Funding up to $5,000 per fiscal year (July 1 to June 30) is available for two interns.
+Applicants must be graduate students at the Johns Hopkins Bloomberg School of Public Health.
 We also can facilitate unpaid internships if funding is not available.
 Internship acceptances will be decided twice a year, with deadlines of Sept.
 30 and Feb.
 1. As a condition of internship, recipients must write a short report about their internship.
 They also are expected to lead a Wendy Klag Center journal club during the school year, and also to attend journal club regularly.
 To apply for internship placement, please complete this form.
 Learn about past interns

 Maryland Center for Developmental Disabilities (MCDD)